 We learn from history that stater is worth four

 II.
 Matthew is the only gospel writer to include the parable of the vineyard workers (Matthew 20:1-16).
-The teaching of Jesus that a man who worked one evening hour should be entitled to the same pay as one who“bore the burden of the day’s work and the burning heat” would strike quite a cord with a publican who was all about that Benjamins.
+The teaching of Jesus that a man who worked one evening hour should be entitled to the same pay as one who“bore the burden of the day’s work and the burning heat” would strike quite a chord with a publican who was all about that Benjamins.
 (Sorry for the 90s hip-hop reference)

 It turns out that a denarius is accurately a day’s wage in Jesus’ time.
 In Tacitus day there were some unhappy Roman soldiers in 14 AD saying they deserved a denarius a day, which was considered a fair wage.
 (Annals 1.17)